 The Institute of Development Studies (IDS) has led consortia of UK and African organisations in two large programmes of policy research on the future of agriculture in Africa and inclusive commercialisation since 2005.
-This blog explores what we have learned about policy influencing through these programmes.
+This blog, building on ALRE Working Paper 1 and ALRE Research Note 4, explores what we have learned about policy influencing through these programmes.

 Thirteen key lessons are evident.
 Although many of these lessons are not new, they are worth repeating as experience of these programmes shows their value in practice, and they are often forgotten in the heat of implementation.

 Consider the political economy – understanding the political economy of the policy and practice environment to which the new evidence is supposed to be influencing is essential.
 A process like Participatory Impact Pathway Analysis (PIPA) and/or constructing a policy influencing Theory of Change (TOC) can be a means of doing this, as long as the political economy power dynamics are considered.
 Whose interests are likely to be served by better evidence?
 Who are likely to play an enabling or an inhibiting role?
 Who are the allies?
 What are their interests?
 What are the time critical moments?